Tyrn/wei/the-insider-en.typ

      "It's  difficult  to get any  worse.
 They drink, steal,  and make  the newcomers do the  same.
 There are gangs among them.
-Two of them  were caught yesterday - they sold an  anti-corrosion  paint box.
+Two of them  were caught yesterday---they sold an  anti-corrosion  paint box.
 How much do  you think they sold it for?
 They sold it for a rice vodka  crock!
-Yesterday, one guard shot  at another  guard -  he was boozed up.
+Yesterday, one guard shot  at another  guard---he was boozed up.
 They  arrested  him, started an investigation  and discovered that he was wanted in the capital  for robbery and  murder.
 Everybody  who wants  to  escape  the  capital  after screwing something up there, go here."